txt/se20/docs/l07analytics.md

 <img src="../etc/img/results1.png">

+Many organizations now pay handsomely to hire large teams of data scientists.
+For example, at the time of this writing, there are 1000+ Microsoft employees exploring project data using software analytics.
+These teams are performing tasks that, a decade, would have been called cutting-edge research.
+But now we call that work “standard operating procedure”.

-Software analytics lets us “trust, but verify” human intuitions.
+Software analytics lets us “trust, but verify” human intuitions:

 - If  someone claims that “this or that”  is important for a successful software project, analytics lets us treat that claim as something to be verified (rather than a sacred law that cannot be questioned).